Oru Oorla Rendu Raja: Critical reception

 The Hindu wrote, "The film arrives close on the heels of Kaththi with its anti-corporation sentiment.
 To make the package look more appealing, the film has a love angle, a comedy track, and duets, unconvincing, unfunny, and pace-hampering, respectively...the crux of the film, is sandwiched between so many bad comedy set pieces that you can't help but be disappointed, as you'd be when you bite through the flaky crust of a chicken puff to discover that it contains very little meat inside", summing up that "Oru Oorla Rendu Raja is that inefficient employee in the company you are uncomfortable about firing because he is such a well-meaning fellow otherwise".
 The Times of India gave the film 2.5 stars out of 5 and wrote, "Oru Oorula Rendu Raja wants to be a well intentioned message movie but sadly, the message is lost because of the lack of focus in the script.
 Kannan wants to give us a comedy as well and that dilutes the seriousness of the plot".
 The New Indian Express wrote, "Oru Oorla Rendu Raja, though scripted by him (Kannan), gives a sense of déjâ vu throughout...The film maintains a light tone throughout, even when the situation demands a more serious approach.
 With a weak villain and a pair of unlikely heroes, Oru Oorule... lacks the punch and fritz to make it a riveting road journey for a cause".

 Deccan Chronicle gave 2.5 stars out of 5 and wrote, "the film fails to impress because of a lacklustre script and screenplay.
 OORR portrays a cause worth fighting for, but it lacks that knack which good teachers have, which is to teach uninteresting concepts in an exciting manner.
 It can be enjoyed only in parts".
 Rediff gave 1.5 stars out of 5 and wrote, "The film does have an interesting plot, but the director's weakly-sketched characters fail to make any impact despite the gravity of the situation.
 The hackneyed climax, lackluster performances, tiresome comedy, unexciting music coupled with the director's inept execution makes Oru Oorla Rendu Raja a total waste of time".
 Sify wrote, "Oru Oorla Rendu Raja is old wine in new bottle.
 It's a story that has been told a hundred times, this time with new set of actors.
 Kannan must have written his script on the sets and changed it according to the packaging".
 Indiaglitz gave it 1.5 out of 5 and called it "A spiritless commercial movie made with a tinge of social message to convince the viewers that there is something called story in it".
+Cinemalead gave a 2 out of 5 and wrote," One city two kings.
+One review two stars."